Best PC racing wheels in 2024: my favorite direct drive and budget steering wheels for sim racing

 There are a few different types of force feedback commonly found in racing wheels: gear-driven, belt-driven, and direct drive.
 By far the most accurate and powerful is direct drive, but these also come with a high associated cost.

-Direct drive is the best for because it's relatively simple.
-Every force feedback racing wheel uses a motor to generate resistance and feedback through the wheel, and in a direct drive system the wheel is directly mounted to this motor for maximum response.
+Direct drive is the best for feedback because it's relatively simple.
+Every force feedback racing wheel uses a motor to generate resistance and feedback through the wheel, and in a direct drive system the wheel is directly mounted to this motor for maximum response and the most realistic feedback.

 Gear-driven systems are the most popular for cheaper racing wheels, and there's a lot of variance in how these can perform depending on their design.
 A wheel such as the Logitech G923 uses a dual-motor gear-driven system, and we've found that to be really impressive and quite powerful under hand.
 That said, some less well designed gear-driven PC steering wheels may leave you wanting more power and response from your drive.